curityio/react-native-haapi-example/README.md

 - Username: `demouser`
 - Password: `Password1`

-To test logins with native passkeys, the backend must publish an assets document at a trusted internet HTTPS URL.\
+To test logins with native passkeys, an assets document must run at a trusted internet HTTPS URL.\
 One way to do so is to re-run the deployment so that the Curity Identity Server using an ngrok URL.\
-The application configuration then updates to point to the ngrok URL.
+The application configuration then updates to point to ngrok's internet HTTPS URL.

 ```bash
 USE_NGROK='true'